codepen24/Testing/readme.txt

 5. Activate Boss for LearnDash from your Plugins page.

 == Changelog ==

+= 1.3.6 =
+* Fix - Paypal inbuilt integration issue with Social Learner
+* Fix - Quiz icon and text getting cut in widget
+* Fix - BuddyBoss Course Participants widget is not working properly when a user is logged out
+* Fix - Fix issue related incomplete notice shows on Quiz however topic is completed
+* Fix - Fix hide price tag option not getting saved
+* Fix - Fix question numbering not showing
+* Fix - LearnDash Matrix Sort Quiz options are not scrolling when dragging to bottom
+* Fix - Fixed Price type warning

 = 1.3.5 =
 * Fix - Conflict with 'LearnDash Course Grid' when using LearnDash 3.0+